dnhkng/GlaDOS/README.md

 ### *New Simplified  Windows Installation Process*
 Don't want to compile anything?
-Try this process, but be aware it's experimental!
+Try this simplified process, but be aware it's still in the experimental stage!

-1. Open the Microsoft Store, search for `python` and install Python 3.12
+1. Open the Microsoft Store, search for `python` and install Python 3.12.
-2. Download and unzip this repository somewhere in your home folder
+2. Download and unzip this repository somewhere in your home folder.
 3. Run the `install_windows.bat`.
-During the process, you will be prompted to install eSpeak-ng, which you have to do for GLaDOS to be able to speak.
-This will also download the Whisper voice recognition model, and the Llama-3 8B model.
+During the process, you will be prompted to install eSpeak-ng, which is necessary for GLaDOS's speech capabilities.
+This step also downloads the Whisper voice recognition model and the Llama-3 8B model.
-4. Once this is all done, you can start GLaDOS with the `start_windows.bat` script.
+4. Once this is all done, you can initiate  GLaDOS with the `start_windows.bat` script.

 ## Regular installation